frfn/ramping-up-java/README.md

 ### Access Modifiers

-- Private
+- `Private`
-- Protected: can be used in classes that are
+- `Protected`: can be used in classes that are
-- Public: all classes can, this is default
+- `Public`: all classes can, this is default

 ### `Inheritance` VS `Composition`